Serhii-Piatak-NBS-Lviv/naming-tool-mfe/README.md

 If the field accepts a set of predefined values ​​- they are entered in the form of an array (for example, "Layout theme" field accepts `default` or `dark`).

-If the field accepts whichever value - put the "asterick" wildcard `*` into the Sitebuilder's card (for example, `counter_title` field accepts anything).
+If the field accepts whichever value - put the "asterisk" wildcard `*` into the Sitebuilder's card (for example, `counter_title` field accepts anything).

 ## What exactly makes this application to be a microfrontend (MFE)?